jake-knerr/jakes-dictionary/src/dictionary.md

   - e.g. `concat("x", "") === "x";`

 Note that type A is not the monoid.
 The monoid is the type, the operation over the type satisfying associativity, and the existence of an identity element for the operation.

+#### Monolith Application

+a self-contained and single-tiered application where a single program resides on a single platform.

 #### Monte Carlo Method